Department of Finance

 FIN 6543.
 Credit Analysis.
 (3-0) 3 Credit Hours.

 Prerequisite: FIN 5023 or an equivalent or consent of the instructor.
 Topics covered will include: financial statement analysis; identification of relevant factors affecting the economy, industry, and the firm; default risk measures and recovery rates; structure and documentation of debt contracts; and tools to mitigate default risk.
-Differential Tuition: $387.
+This course has Differential Tuition.

 FIN 6902.
 Special Studies in Real Estate.
 (2-0) 2 Credit Hours.